-4.2.3 Multinomial logit regression
+Multinomial logit regression

 Multinomial logit regression is a model to identify the determinants of household coping strategies.
-In this study, the focus is on the household coping strategies they adapt when faced with shocks.
+In this study, the focus is on the differences in the household food security pillars when faced with shocks.
 Based on maximum likelihood, the researcher estimates that a coping strategy is dependent on a range of household characteristics such as gender, household size, and educational level of household head among other factors.
 Specifically, the researcher categorize the explanatory variables as household assets..

-Regression techniques are used to determine the effects of different shocks on food expenditure and consumption The regression model will explain the shocks' effect on household expenditures by holding other factor constant which in turn will provide insight on the extent of household food consumption.
+Regression techniques are used to determine the effects of different shocks on food expenditure and consumption.
+The regression model will explain the shocks' effect on household expenditures by holding other factor constant which in turn will provide insight on the extent of household food consumption (the food security pillars).
 Given that food consumption in this study is a count variable, it is estimated as a linear poisson regression model.
 The researcher hypothesizes that land loss shocks will have a negative impact on household food consumption.
 Food consumption is measured via the food diary and survey.